adambard/learnxinyminutes-docs/c.html.markdown

   // if you want (with some constraints).

   int x_hex = 0x01; // You can assign vars with hex literals
+                    // binary is not in the standard, but allowed by some
+                    // compilers (x_bin = 0b0010010110)

   // Casting between types will attempt to preserve their numeric values printf("%d\n", x_hex); // => Prints 1